Home > Pudding and Mousse > Sweet Corn Panna Cotta with Fresh Berry Sauce

 • Determine how you want to serve the panna cotta first – For reference, I’ve provided a photo in the blog post (below), as well as instructions for the two ways I have served panna cotta:

-2. In serving glasses – This method is easier in that you serve and eat the dessert straight from the glass.
-You also may not need to have the panna cotta set up in the refrigerator as long.
+2. In serving glasses – This method is easier since you serve and eat the dessert straight from the glass.
+Also, the panna cotta may not need to set up in the refrigerator as long.
 You can check for firmness after about 4 hours in the refrigerator.

-• Give the panna cotta time to set up – Per the first bullet, if you are plating the panna cotta, let it set in the fridge overnight.
-If you are serving in a glass, give it at least 4 hours in the fridge.
+• Give the panna cotta time to set up – Per the first bullet, if you are plating the panna cotta, I recommend letting it chill in the refrigerator overnight so it is fully set and can be released from the bowl.

 Panna cotta served in parfait glasses with berries